caseyg/awesome/TOPICS.md

 *   [browserstate/history.js](https://github.com/browserstate/history.js) - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
 Including continued support for data, titles, replaceState.
 Supports jQuery, MooTools and Prototype.
 For HTML5 browsers this means that you can modify the URL directly, without needing to use hashes anymore.
 For HTML4 browsers it will revert back to using the old onhashchange functionality.

-*   [strathausen/dracula](https://github.com/strathausen/dracula) - JavaScript layout and representation of connected graphs.

 ## search-algorithm

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

 *   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js

-## typescript

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [otaviocc/obsidian-microblog](https://github.com/otaviocc/obsidian-microblog) - Micro.publish is an Obsidian plugin to publish notes directly to Micro.blog, written in TypeScript

-*   [dyad-sh/dyad](https://github.com/dyad-sh/dyad) - Local, open-source AI app builder for power users ✨ v0 / Lovable / Replit / Bolt alternative 🌟 Star if you like it!

-*   [cyanheads/obsidian-mcp-server](https://github.com/cyanheads/obsidian-mcp-server) - Obsidian Knowledge-Management MCP (Model Context Protocol) server that enables AI agents and development tools to interact with an Obsidian vault.
-It provides a comprehensive suite of tools for reading, writing, searching, and managing notes, tags, and frontmatter, acting as a bridge to the Obsidian Local REST API plugin.

-*   [PlasmoHQ/plasmo](https://github.com/PlasmoHQ/plasmo) - 🧩 The Browser Extension Framework

-*   [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site

-*   [fastrepl/hyprnote](https://github.com/fastrepl/hyprnote) - Local-first AI Notepad for Private Meetings

-*   [i-am-bee/acp](https://github.com/i-am-bee/acp) - Open protocol for communication between AI agents, applications, and humans.

-*   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Connect any LLM to your internal knowledge sources and chat with it in real time alongside your team.
-OSS alternative to NotebookLM, Perplexity, and Glean.
-Join our Discord: https://discord.gg/ejRNvftDp9

-*   [vercel/ai](https://github.com/vercel/ai) - The AI Toolkit for TypeScript.
-From the creators of Next.js, the AI SDK is a free open-source library for building AI-powered applications and agents

-*   [i-am-bee/beeai-framework](https://github.com/i-am-bee/beeai-framework) - Build production-ready AI agents in both Python and Typescript.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic Frontend 🪁

-*   [simplyhexagonal/short-unique-id](https://github.com/simplyhexagonal/short-unique-id) - Short Unique ID (UUID) generation library.
-Available in NPM.

-*   [sqids/sqids-javascript](https://github.com/sqids/sqids-javascript) - Official JavaScript port of Sqids.
-Generate short unique IDs from numbers.

-*   [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
-Expo runs on Android, iOS, and the web.

-*   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

-*   [ryanatkn/earbetter](https://github.com/ryanatkn/earbetter) - ear trainer and tools for playing and programming music and audio 🎶🦜

-*   [open-source-labs/Svelvet](https://github.com/open-source-labs/Svelvet) - 🎛 A Svelte library for building dynamic, infinitely customizable node-based user interfaces and flowcharts

-*   [zeon-studio/astroplate](https://github.com/zeon-studio/astroplate) - Astroplate is a free starter template built with Astro, TailwindCSS & TypeScript providing everything you need to jumpstart your Astro project.
-Get started with Astroplate and save yourself hours of work!

-*   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.

-*   [Linen-dev/linen.dev](https://github.com/Linen-dev/linen.dev) - Lightweight Google-searchable Slack alternative for Communities

-*   [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.

-*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - The world's best AI personal assistant for email.
-Open source app to help you reach inbox zero fast.

-*   [novuhq/novu](https://github.com/novuhq/novu) - The open-source notification Inbox infrastructure.
-E-mail, SMS, Push and Slack Integrations.

-*   [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.

-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

-*   [singerla/pptx-automizer](https://github.com/singerla/pptx-automizer) - A template based pptx generator for Node.js

-*   [raidendotai/openv0](https://github.com/raidendotai/openv0) - AI generated UI components

-*   [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [tinacms/tinacms](https://github.com/tinacms/tinacms) - A fully open-source headless CMS that supports Markdown and Visual Editing

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀

-*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
-Integrates with 25+ databases and any API.

-*   [formbricks/formbricks](https://github.com/formbricks/formbricks) - Open Source Qualtrics Alternative

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [apache/answer](https://github.com/apache/answer) - A Q\&A platform software for teams at any scales.
-Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.

-*   [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
-Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.

-*   [PipedreamHQ/pipedream](https://github.com/PipedreamHQ/pipedream) - Connect APIs, remarkably fast.
-Free for developers.

-*   [axa-group/Parsr](https://github.com/axa-group/Parsr) - Transforms PDF, Documents and Images into Enriched Structured Data

-*   [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React (https://reactflow.dev) or Svelte (https://svelteflow.dev).
-Ready out-of-the-box and infinitely customizable.

-*   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
-Combine visual building with custom code, self-host or cloud, 400+ integrations.

-*   [ekafyi/johnnydecimal-index-generator](https://github.com/ekafyi/johnnydecimal-index-generator) - Code for the Johnny Decimal Index Generator web app

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [desktop/desktop](https://github.com/desktop/desktop) - Focus on what matters instead of fighting with Git.

-*   [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

-*   [Shopify/polaris-react](https://github.com/Shopify/polaris-react) - Shopify's Polaris Design System - React implementation (Deprecated)

-*   [dropbox/dropbox-sdk-js](https://github.com/dropbox/dropbox-sdk-js) - The Official Dropbox API V2 SDK for Javascript

-*   [palantir/blueprint](https://github.com/palantir/blueprint) - A React-based UI toolkit for the web

-*   [jkbrzt/rrule](https://github.com/jkbrzt/rrule) - JavaScript library for working with recurrence rules for calendar dates as defined in the iCalendar RFC and more.

-*   [lukevella/rallly](https://github.com/lukevella/rallly) - Rallly is an open-source scheduling and collaboration tool designed to make organizing events and meetings easier.

 ## typo-tolerance